Flow-Scanner/lightning-flow-scanner-cli/README.md

 ## Contribution Guidelines

-The `lightning-flow-scanner` (sfdx) package, used for scanning Salesforce Lightning Flows, was previously unpublished from the npm registry due to as remote code execution (RCE) vulnerability in its core dependency, `lightning-flow-scanner-core`.
+The `lightning-flow-scanner`, was previously unpublished from the npm registry due to as remote code execution (RCE) vulnerability in its core dependency, `lightning-flow-scanner-core`.
 The vulnerability, caused by unsafe custom rule loading, has been addressed in the [v5 release of the core](https://github.com/Flow-Scanner/lightning-flow-scanner-core/releases/tag/v5.1.0).
 Prioritizing security, we've removed custom rules for a safer tool.

 If you'd like to help us enhance Flow Scanner, please consider having a look at the [Contributing Guidelines](https://github.com/Flow-Scanner/lightning-flow-scanner-core/blob/main/CONTRIBUTING.md).